Magnetization in the zig-zag layered Ising model and orthogonal polynomials: Introduction

 Our paper should not be considered as a `39999th solution of the Ising model'.
 On the contrary, the methods we use can be viewed as a simplification of the classical ones in presence of the translation and reflection symmetry in the direction orthogonal to the line connecting spins under consideration.
-Comparing to~\cite{mccoy-wu-book}, this simplification comes from the fact that we use the Kadanoff--Ceva lattice instead of the Onsager (or Fisher) one and, more importantly, work directly with \emph{orthogonal polynomials} instead of Toeplitz determinants.
-Though such details are not vital in the homogeneous case, this allows us to perform computations for a general {\emph{`zig-zag layered'}} model in a transparent way (see Theorem~\ref{thm:layered}); {in the latter case, the polynomials are orthogonal with respect to a certain measure on the segment~$[0,1]$ constructed out of a given sequence of interaction constants.}
+Comparing to~\cite{mccoy-wu-book}, this simplification {(which was first presented in~\cite[Section~3]{chelkak-ecm2016} based upon an early version of this paper)} comes from the fact that we use the Kadanoff--Ceva lattice instead of the Onsager (or Fisher) one and, more importantly, work directly with \emph{orthogonal polynomials} instead of Toeplitz determinants.
+Though such details are not vital in the homogeneous case, this allows us to perform computations for a general `zig-zag layered' model in a transparent way (see Theorem~\ref{thm:layered}); in the latter case, the polynomials are orthogonal with respect to a certain measure on the segment~$[0,1]$ constructed out of a given sequence of interaction constants.

 It is worth mentioning that {the simplification discussed above} manifests itself even in the homogeneous setup since we always deal with \emph{real weights}, the simplest possible framework of the OPUC/OPRL theory.
 From the perspective of the `free fermion algebra' solution~\cite{schultz-mattis-lieb} of the planar Ising model, our derivations can be viewed as its translation to the language of discrete fermionic observables, see~\cite{hongler-kytola-zahabi} for a discussion of such a correspondence.
 The latter viewpoint was advertised by Smirnov in his celebrated work on the critical Ising model (e.g., see~\cite{smirnov-duminil-lectures} and references therein).
 We refer the interested reader to~\cite[Section~3]{chelkak-cimasoni-kassel} for a discussion of equivalences between various combinatorial formalisms used to study the planar Ising model, see also~\cite{mercat-CMP} and~\cite[Section~3.2]{chelkak-smirnov-12}.
 In this paper we also want to make a link between discrete complex analysis techniques and classical computations more transparent; similar ideas are applied to the quantum 1d Ising model in~\cite{li-mahfouf}.